Oil falls as sinking demand outweighs stimulus hopes

 Products supplied, a proxy for U.S. demand, dropped nearly 10% to 19.4 million bpd, EIA data showed.

-Additional reporting by Roslan Khasawneh in SINGAPORE and Sonali Paul in MELBOURNE; editing by Richard Pullin and Barbara Lewis
+Additional reporting by Roslan Khasawneh in SINGAPORE and Sonali Paul in MELBOURNE; editing by Barbara Lewis and Emelia Sithole-Matarise